 Septic System Maintenance

-A septic system is your very own on-site sewage treatment facility and is generally trouble free if you understand how it works and follow a few simple rules.
+A septic system is your very own on-site sewage treatment solution and is generally trouble free if you understand how it works and follow a few simple rules to maintain it.

 Follow these tips to maintain a healthy septic system:

-- Pump your tank out as necessary (generally every 3 to 5 years), and have your system inspected every 3 years.
+- Pump your tank out as necessary (generally every 3 to 5 years depending on the number of people in your household and the size of your tank), and have your system inspected every 3 years.

-- Avoid using excessive amounts of chemicals and do not dispose of household hazardous waste in sinks or toilets.
+- Avoid using excessive amounts of cleaning chemicals and do not dispose of household hazardous waste or medicines in sinks or toilets.

 - Do not pour grease or fats down your kitchen sink, as they solidify and can cause a blockage in the system.

 - Conserve water.
-A septic tank can only handle a limited amount of water at once, as it needs time to separate the solids and liquids, and send liquids to a leach field.
+A septic tank can only handle a limited amount of water at once, as it needs time to separate the solids and liquids.
+Some ways to conserve water are:

 - Fix leaky toilets and faucets.